patrickt/configurant/README.md

 > _figurant_, noun: an actor that figures in a scene without speaking or without taking a prominent part.

 Configuring your application based on environment variables should be easy. `configurant`, a clone of Kelsey Hightower's [`envconfig`](https://github.com/kelseyhightower/envconfig), allows a user to populate a given data structure automatically by reading the environment variable specified in a given type.
+It aims to prioritize concision, interface simplicity, and error messages.

+## Example

 It's easier to show then tell.
 Given a `Server` type containing configuration parameters for some hypothetical web server: